lunar-natalie/fxcg/README.md

     ```
 * Disconnect the calculator from your computer
 * Follow the steps to install or uninstall the add-in, re-connecting the
-  calculator **after** starting the steps in order to prevent the Link from
+  calculator *after* following the steps in order to prevent the Link from
   timing out.
-  When prompted by the calculator, disconnect the calculator from your computer
+When prompted by the calculator, disconnect it from your computer

 ### Install